Refine your search

 Online webinars

-12.00-12.10 Welcoming Words, Riikka Pellinen, Director of International Affairs
+12.00-12.10 Welcoming Words, Riikka Pellinen, Director of International Affairs, Recording (opens in a new tab) 6 min.

 14.00-15.00 How to Use Peppi and Tuudo?
-Kaisu Kärkkäinen and Tellervo Hirvonen, Recording 51 min. (opens in a new tab)
+Kaisu Kärkkäinen and Tellervo Hirvonen, Recording (opens in a new tab) 55 min.

 Online webinars

-12.00-13.00 Official Matters, Päivi Haltilahti and Kirsi Konttinen, Power Points (opens in a new tab)
+12.00-13.00 Official Matters, Päivi Haltilahti and Kirsi Konttinen, Recording (opens in a new tab) 40 min., Power Points (opens in a new tab), DVV Instructions (opens in a new tab)

-13.30-13.45 The Services of Oppari, Harri Kurki and Alisa Rissanen, Power Points (opens in a new tab)
+13.30-13.45 Services of Oppari, Johanna Huttunen and Harri Kurki, Recording (opens in a new tab) 16 min.
+Power Points (opens in a new tab)

 13.45-14.00 Break

-14.00-14.45 Services of the Student Union (ISYY), Salla Haapavaara and Elina Pitkänen, PDF (opens in a new tab), PDF (opens in a new tab)
+14.00-14.45 Services of the Student Union (ISYY), Elina Pitkänen and Joona Rantala, Recording (opens in a new tab) 29 min., Power Points (opens in a new tab)

-Separate programmes in lecture rooms on campuses.
+Separate programmes in lecture rooms on campuses

-Kuopio Campus, room CA100, Canthia Building
+Kuopio Campus, room CA102, Canthia Building

 12.00-13.00 Getting to Know Each Other, Kirsi Konttinen

-13.30-14.15 How to Make the Most of Your Stay?, Kirsi Konttinen, PDF (opens in a new tab)
+13.00-14.00 How to Make the Most of Your Stay?
+Kirsi Konttinen

-14.15-15.15 Signatures and Stamps for the Exchange Documents, Kirsi Konttinen
+14.30-15.00 Signatures and Stamps for the Exchange Documents, Kirsi Konttinen

 1. Make sure you keep in touch with your programme/academic coordinator and with your student tutor.